NotZakariya/NotZakariya.github.io/contact.md

 permalink: /contact/
 ---

-## Let me know what you think! at:
+Let me know what you think, at:

 ### tanweerzakariya@gmail.com